Introduction

 It involves infection and replication at replication sites and lasts for 3 weeks.

-The primary site of replication in Cattle is a nasopharyngeal region.
+The primary site of replication in Cattle is the nasopharyngeal region.

 FMDV affects innate immunity by blocking interferon response and also influences natural killer cells to recognize and eliminate FMDV.